Discover Free Museums in Los Angeles

 Fowler Museum at UCLA: Part of UCLA’s School of the Arts and Architecture, the Fowler Museum explores global arts and cultures with an emphasis on works from Africa, Asia, the Pacific, and the Americas—past and present.

-Getty Center: Situated on a hilltop in Brentwood, the spectacular Getty Center houses European paintings, drawings, sculpture, illuminated manuscripts, decorative arts, and photography from its beginnings to the present, gathered internationally.
+Getty Center: Situated on a hilltop in Brentwood, the spectacular Getty Center houses European paintings, drawings, sculpture, illuminated manuscripts, decorative arts, and photography from its beginnings to the present.
 Admission to the Getty Center is always free.
-Parking is $15 per car, but reduced to $10 after 3 p.m.
+Parking is $20 per car, but reduced to $15 after 3 p.m.
 No reservation is required for parking or general admission.

 Hammer Museum: Located at the corner of Wilshire and Westwood Boulevards in Westwood Village, the Hammer Museum champions the art and artists who challenge us to see the world in a new light, to experience the unexpected, to ignite our imaginations, and inspire change.